 With November being “National Epilepsy Awareness Month”, he worked with the city of Galveston on a 2014 proclamation from the mayor to recognize this special month of awareness.

 As an advocate of the Epilepsy Foundation Texas - Houston/Dallas-Fort Worth/West Texas, Trysten has delivered, well over, 50 presentations since his diagnosis through his Boy Scout Troop 192 - Galveston on First Aid in Epilepsy, with his largest crowd to date being 66 Galveston Rotary Club Members.

-Trysten has a heart as big as Texas with a great passion to help others and wants you to know that, regardless of epilepsy, he still enjoys his love of swimming, fishing, bowling, and sailing.
-This condition will never slow him down as he travels and sails through life! #EpilepsyVoyages
+Trysten has a heart as big as Texas with a great passion to help others and wants you to know that, regardless of epilepsy, he will always enjoy his love of international travel, bowling, fishing, camping and sailing.
+Epilepsy will never slow him down as he travels and sails through life!